pivotal-cf/service-backup-release/README.md

     release: service-backup
 ```

-For SCP swap the `blobstore` section with the following:
+For SCP swap the `s3` section with the following:

 ```yml
     scp: